tytydraco/yessleep/out/The_Liminal_Camera.md

-Out of some retreat to childish behaviors, Marcus’ photography nerdom alerted him to the fact that the camera had flickered, however no picture had begun to print.
+Out of some retreat to childish behaviours, Marcus’ photography nerdom alerted him to the fact that the camera had flickered, however no picture had begun to print.
 The flicker implied a photo was taken, yet there had been none spat out.